markqvist/Reticulum/docs/source/interfaces.rst

 The following sections describe the interfaces currently available in Reticulum, and gives example configurations for the respective interface types.

+For a high-level overview of how networks can be formed over different interface types, have a look at the :ref:`Building Networks<networks-main>` chapter of this manual.

 .. _interfaces-udp:

 UDP Interface